luisbazo/helm-charts/README.md

 ## Examples for usage of some of the charts developed in GITOPS

-GITOPS - OPERATOR deployment ODF
+Requirements:

+-Openshift Container Platform
+-GITOPS Operator installed in the cluster

 Inspiration and charts examples I have forked and customized

 https://www.redhat.com/en/blog/operator-installation-with-argo-cd/gitops

-This command in needed to provide ARGO CD with admin priviledges in the cluster.
+This command is needed to provide ARGO CD with admin priviledges in the cluster.
 It can be changed by on a per namespace basis adding just admin priviledges to the namespace required

 oc adm policy add-cluster-role-to-user cluster-admin system:serviceaccount:openshift-gitops:openshift-gitops-argocd-application-controller